-Okay, you might just be attracted by the title of this article and want to quickly know about the juicy ins-and-outs of running an online store.
+Okay, you might just be attracted by the title of this article and want to quickly know about the juicy ins-and-outs of running an online store and real costs behind an online shop.
 But before you scroll down and jump straight to all the financial figures, let me tell you why this article can be of help first.

 For those who are doubting the power of E-commerce, this article will reveal the real financial expenses behind an operational online store so you can have a clear idea and understand the risks and rewards.